 Enrichment Classes Included with Tuition

 We also integrate Redwood City Public Library's award-winning "Traveling Storytime" into our curriculum.
-According to a 2006 study, children who had received the services of the Traveling Storytime program displayed a 91% proficiency in self-regulation, as indicated by an ability to display appropriate social behavior, stay focused, and react appropriately during story time.
-Offered to Hummingbirds, Owls, Redbirds, Woodpeckers and Eagles on Wednesdays.
+According to a 2006 study, children who receive the services of the Traveling Storytime program display a 91% proficiency in self-regulation, as indicated by an ability to display appropriate social behavior, stay focused, and react appropriately during story time.
+Offered to Hummingbirds, Owls, Redbirds, Woodpeckers and Eagles.

 Wednesdays: Soccer (Seasonal)

-A local soccer program, Soccer Shots teaches our PreK class soccer moves in a playful non-competive spirit.
-Offered to Eagles.
+A local soccer program teaches the Eagles PreK class soccer moves in a playful non-competitive spirit.

 Accredited by the